 Payment Reconciliation Software: A 2026 Guide

 Payment reconciliation software automatically matches incoming payments against open invoices and remittance data, then flags anything that does not match for a person to review.
 Instead of an analyst manually tying bank deposits to invoices in a spreadsheet, the software does the matching and surfaces only the exceptions.
-The result is faster cash application, fewer errors, and a clear, auditable record of what was paid against what was owed.
+The result is faster cash application, fewer errors, and a clear, auditable record of what was paid against what was owed, which is the core of turning revenue into cash you can actually see.

 This 2026 guide explains what payment reconciliation software does, how it differs from manual reconciliation, what features matter, and how to choose a tool.
-For broader context, see our Definitive AR Guide and our roundup of AR alternatives and comparisons.
+For broader context, see Monk's Definitive AR Guide and the overview of accounts receivable automation.

 What is payment reconciliation software?